natecostello/van_two_point_oh/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 **ON**

 [REC Q BMS](http://www.rec-bms.com/datasheet/UserManual_REC_Victron_BMS.pdf) is always attached, Internal relay is normally closed.
 When Remote Switch (RS) is closed, Vbat is applied through internal relay, through RS, to [REC PRE-CHARGE](http://www.rec-bms.com/datasheet/UserManualPrechargeNew.pdf) (RPC) BMS+ Input.
-RPC Applies VBat via 66 ohm relay to load side of contactor via System + connection for x seconds.
-After x seconds, RPC energizes Contactor - via an open collector, and will continue to do so.
-This signal is applied continuously to the Input of the [REC Bi-Stable Latching Relay Driver](http://www.rec-bms.com/datasheet/UserManual_BSLRD.pdf) (RBSLRD).
-Upon first application, the RBSLRD will produce a 100 msec GND pulse on Set Relay Coil -.
-This signal is inverted by the [RBLSRD inverter](REC_BSLRD_inverter.md) to a 100 msec Vbat signal that is applied to the [BlueSea Remote Battery Switch](http://assets.bluesea.com/files/resources/instructions/980035680-001-7701100-7703100.pdf) (RBS) CLOSE input, which closes the RBS contactor.
+RPC Applies VBat via 66 ohm relay to load side of contactor via System + connection for a preset delay.
+After the preset delay, RPC energizes the main contactor coil continuously to close the main contactor.
+After one second, application of power via System+ is removed and all power flows to the system via the main contactor.

 **OFF**

 When the RS is opened, or the REC Q internal relay is opened*, Vbat is removed from the RPC BMS+ input.
-The RPC will float its Contactor - output and continue to do so.
-When the RBSLRD Input pin floats, the RBSLRD will produce a 100 msec GND pulse on Reset Relay Coil -.
-This signal is inverted to a 100 msec Vbat signal that is applied to the RBS OPEN input, which opens the RBS contactor.
+The RPC will float its Contactor- output continuosly which deenergizes the main contactor coil and opens the main contactor.